The how and why of understanding yourself better using your dream journal (Part 5/7)

 Psychologist Mihaly Csikszentmihalyi calls this great feeling “flow” in his self-help masterpiece.

-In other words, be yourself, don’t compare yourself to others.
+In other words, be yourself, and don’t compare yourself to others.

 If you’re going to compare yourself, compare yourself to yourself.